zuplo/docs/docs/articles/metrics-plugins.md

 - request content length
 - response content length

-By default, we send all three to DataDog.
+By default, we send all three to Datadog.
 However, you have the option below to configure which metrics you want to send.

-Due to the pricing model of DataDog, we aim to be thrifty with what we send.
+Due to the pricing model of Datadog, we aim to be thrifty with what we send.
 Refer to
 [counting custom metrics](https://docs.datadoghq.com/account_management/billing/custom_metrics/?tab=countrate#counting-custom-metrics)
 for more information.
 In general, try to avoid high-dimensionality/cardinality tags since those are counted as separate metrics.
-This [article](https://www.datadoghq.com/blog/the-power-of-tagged-metrics/) by DataDog has some good guidelines.
+This [article](https://www.datadoghq.com/blog/the-power-of-tagged-metrics/) by Datadog has some good guidelines.

-As of October 2023, we are in the process of becoming an official integration with DataDog, which would reduce the way some of our metrics are counted.
+As of October 2023, we are in the process of becoming an official integration with Datadog, which would reduce the way some of our metrics are counted.

 ```ts
 import {